devalbo/netcore-cloud-chat/README.md

 # .Net Single Page App starter

-This is a complete single page React/Redux chat application with a .NET ASP server backend written in C# (ASP .NET) with the out of the box ability to configure a sqlite or Postgres database using the OrmLite library(more options are available without much effort).
+This is a complete single page React/Redux chat application with a .NET ASP server backend written in C# (ASP .NET) with the out of the box ability to configure a sqlite or Postgres database using the OrmLite library (more options are available without much effort, one of the reasons I love ORMs).

-It's suitable to use as a template/starting point if you want to write a C# server with a Typescript/React/Redux frontend and database for persistence.
-It should help you get your ideas on the screen quickly to see if they have any legs.
+It's suitable to use as a template/starting point if you want to write a C# server with a Typescript/React/Redux frontend and database for persistence using `docker compose`.
+It helps me get my ideas on the screen quickly to see if they have any legs.

-Next steps are:
+Next improvements are:
 * integrate some units tests for `ChatBackend` with xUnit, NSubstitute/AutoFixture, FluentAssertions
 * add better support for loading settings from configurations rather than inline using `Microsoft.Extensions.Configuration` and `Microsoft.Extensions.Options` extensions
 * clean up patterns in `ui` project, then add unit tests

-Nexter steps are:
+Nexter improvements are:
 * shared type definitions between backend and frontend a la Protocol Buffers or Twirp
 * more integration tests to support "business logic" type workflows continue to work even in the face of radical implementation/architecture changes